vfarcic/devops26/manuscript/17-progressive-delivery.md

 Use the **rolling update** strategy with cloud-native applications which, for one reason or another, cannot use canary deployments.

-Use the **canary** strategy instead of **rolling update**, especially when you need the additional control when to roll forward and when to roll back.
+Use the **canary** strategy instead of **rolling update** when you need the additional control when to roll forward and when to roll back.

-Use the **serverless** strategy in permanent environments when you need great scaling capabilities or when an application is not in constant use.
+Use **serverless** deployments in permanent environments when you need great scaling capabilities or when an application is not in constant use.

-Finally, use **serverless** strategy for all the deployments to preview environments, no matter which strategy you're using in staging and production.
+Finally, use **serverless** for all the deployments to preview environments, no matter which strategy you're using in staging and production.

+Finally, remember that your Kubernetes cluster might not support all those choices, so choose among those that you can use.

 ## What Now?

 This was a long chapter and you deserve a break.

 If you created a cluster only for the purpose of the exercises we executed, please destroy it.
 We'll start the next, and each other chapter from scratch as a way to save you from running your cluster longer than necessary and pay more than needed to your hosting vendor.
-If you created the cluster or installed Jenkins X using one of the Gists from the beginning of this chapter, you'll find the instructions on how to destroy the cluster or uninstall everything at the bottom.
+If you created the cluster or installed Jenkins X using one of the Gists from the beginning of this chapter, you'll find the instructions on how to destroy the cluster or uninstall everything at the bottom of those Gists.

 If you did choose to destroy the cluster or to uninstall Jenkins X, please remove the repositories we created as well as the local files.
 You can use the commands that follow for that.
-Just remember to replace `[...]` with your GitHub user.
+Just remember to replace `[...]` with your GitHub user and pay attention to the comments.

 ```bash
 cd ..